qiboteam/qibo/doc/source/advancedexamples.rst

 example is among the pre-coded Hamiltonians in Qibo and could be created as a :class:`qibo.core.hamiltonians.SymbolicHamiltonian` simply using the ``dense=False`` flag.
 For more information on the difference between dense and non-dense Hamiltonians we refer to the :ref:`Hamiltonians <Hamiltonians>` section.
+Note that only non-dense Hamiltonians created using ``dense=False`` or through the :class:`qibo.core.hamiltonians.SymbolicHamiltonian` object can be used for evolution using Trotter decomposition.
+If a dense Hamiltonian is used then evolution will be done by exponentiating the full Hamiltonian matrix.

 Defining custom Hamiltonians from terms can be more complicated, however Qibo simplifies this process by providing the option